-The North Carolina Zoo is situated among 2,600 wooded acres and is the world’s largest natural habitat zoo and one of two state-supported zoos.
-With more than 1,500 animals from more than 250 species, the zoo is composed of North American animal kingdom neighborhoods, the Africa region, a forest aviary and a glass-domed building housing desert animals.
-And in 2023, the Asia region – which is expected to include tigers, red pandas, Komodo dragons and more – will become the newest exhibit.
+The NC Zoo is situated among 2,600 wooded acres and is the world’s largest natural habitat zoo.
+With more than 1,500 animals from more than 250 species, the zoo is composed of North American animal kingdom neighborhoods, the Africa region and a glass-domed building housing desert animals.
+And in 2026, the Asia region – which is expected to include tigers, red pandas, Komodo dragons and more – will become the newest exhibit.
 Make your zoo experience even more personal by planning your day around the feeding times, available online.
 The zoo also features hiking trails, paddleboats, picnic areas, snack bars, restaurants (don’t miss the fried chicken at Billy D’s) and gift shops.

 Cost: Adults, $15; Seniors, $13; Children, $11; Children 2 and under, free.

-Jacksonville – home to U.S. Marine Corps Base Camp Lejeune – invites visitors to celebrate in this patriotic military town with budget-friendly options for coastal fun and reflection.
-At Lejeune Memorial Gardens and the Freedom Fountain, visitors stroll the gardens and reflect on the soaring memorials honoring those who gave the ultimate sacrifice.
+Jacksonville – home to US Marine Corps Base Camp Lejeune – invites visitors to celebrate in this patriotic military town with budget-friendly options for coastal fun and reflection.
+At Lejeune Memorial Gardens and the Freedom Fountain, stroll the gardens and reflect on the soaring memorials honoring those who gave the ultimate sacrifice.
 This patriotic city also takes advantage of Jacksonville’s access to water and outdoor activities.
 Choose from saltwater or freshwater fishing or kayaking in New River, Wilson Bay or Hammocks Beach State Park.
-For good old-fashioned fun on the farm, head to Mike’s Farm – where you can eat down-home country cooking, enjoy 10-layer chocolate cake, pick fruit, pet farm animals, and attend seasonal events such as hayrides and dinner shows.
-And the large number of high-quality hotels offering excellent rates makes the Jacksonville area the perfect place to relax and play.

 Cost: Lejeune Memorial Gardens and Freedom Fountain, free.